WSDSB-hub/Industrial-Robot-Anomaly-Detection/README.md

 12. **Real signal-based health monitoring** — demonstrated that joint load rate signals detect torque anomalies (J6 overload, 13× normal mean) that position-based methods completely miss.
 13. **Predictive maintenance framework** — designed a two-level early warning system and demonstrated through field validation that sudden faults (cable drag) are fundamentally unpredictable, while identifying the conditions under which predictive maintenance is feasible.
 14. **Root cause inference** — developed a rule-based causal inference engine that maps signal patterns to likely fault causes, validated on the J6 overload event where it correctly identified cable drag and inertia misconfiguration as the top two root causes.
+15. **Multimodal health index (RHI)** — designed a conservative z-score fusion method that combines load, current, and temperature signals into a single interpretable health score, validated on the J6 overload event with a 10.7× anomaly ratio.

 ---